circuitnederland/registrationform/cyclos_configuration/scripts/direct_debits/README.md

 ## Administrator

 - [System] System records: Set the new Incassobestand record to 'View'.
-- [System] Run system custom operations: Enable the 'PAIN.008 incassobestanden' custom operation.
+- [System] Run system custom operations: Enable the 'Download PAIN.008 incassobestand' custom operation.
 - [User data] User records: Set the new Incasso record to 'View' and only the fields 'Status' and 'Comment' to 'Edit'.